Dubai’s tax-free living has always been a magnet for skilled expats from all over the world.

 Alcohol is heavily taxed upon importation.
 It’s 50% to bring it into the country and then another 30% if you have a liquor license and buy alcohol for home consumption.

-This tourist tax in Dubai is included in the bill and imposed on every guest staying at a hotel, guestroom or a hotel apartment.
+This tourist tax in Dubai is included in the bill and imposed on every guest staying at a hotel, guestroom, or hotel apartment.

-As a result, it can cost you 7 to 20 dirhams per night depending on the type of the hotel and its rating.
+As a result, it can cost you 7 to 20 dirhams per night, depending on the type of hotel and its rating.
 A relatively cheap guest house will charge 7 AED, while 5-star hotels will add 20 AED per night.

 A departure tax in Dubai is charged when you’re buying an airplane ticket for a plane that either lands or takes off at one of the Dubai airports.

 The Dubai departure tax is included in the price of the ticket, no matter where you purchase it.